-During the team’s next Sprint Planning session, Sue asks if the team can commit to this Story.
+During the team’s next Sprint Planning session, Paula asks if the team can commit to this Story.
 They give it the “thumbs up”.

 Before the team starts work on the Story, Tonia (QA specialist), Brad (BA), Doug (Developer) and Ian (Developer) meet to finish hammering out the acceptance criteria.

 |915 E 7th St. Apt 6LBrooklyn NY 11230||Valid|